 With short deck poker having entered the scene in 2014, it didn’t take long before gamblers gravitated to this new and tantalizing variation.
-In 2018, Triton Poker hosted the first televised short deck poker tournament, with the winner coming home with $617,000.
+In 2018, Triton Poker hosted the first televised short deck poker tournament, with the winner going home with $617,000.
 This was just the beginning.

 Along with the drastic change in deck cards, this game sees considerable adjustments to the rules and strength of hands.

-What are the rules?
+What Are the Rules?

 So, what is short deck poker?
 It’s essentially a variation of Texas Hold’em poker that uses the fundamentals of the traditional game while incorporating its own twist.
 For example, like the traditional format, each player must be dealt two cards.
 The aim is to create the best five-card combination from the seven available.
-Each game then includes four rounds of betting: pre-flop, flop, turn and river.
+Each game then includes four rounds of betting: preflop, flop, turn and river.

 The twist lies in the hand rankings and strategy.
 The number of cards in a deck is crucial to the probability of a hand occurring; the higher the chance, the lower the ranking.

 Due to the reduced deck, it’s statistically harder to make a flush than a full house, so a flush is the stronger hand.
 The table below showcases the rankings in short deck hold’em vs. Texas Hold’em, from highest to lowest.

 |Short Deck Hold’em (36 cards)||Texas Hold’em (52 cards)|